ubccr/xdmod/docs/ingestor.md

 **Cloud:**

 If you do not have jobs data and/or wish to break down your ingestion process to exclusively ingest cloud data, you may do so as such.

-You will need to specify the type of cloud data (generic, openstack):
+You will need to specify the type of cloud data (`genericcloud`, `openstack`):

 Set timestamp: